-Obsessive-compulsive disorder (OCD) at one time was considered a type of anxiety disorder, but it is now thought to be its own unique condition.
+Obsessive-compulsive disorder (OCD) at one time was classified as a type of anxiety disorder, but it is now thought to be its own unique condition.
 It goes beyond the ordinary "double-checking" and worrying that all of us do from time to time.
 Everybody sometimes wants to make sure the doors are locked or the oven is off.
 For people with OCD, these thoughts and behaviors are so magnified that they interfere with everyday routines, jobs, and relationships.
 For example, people with OCD have been known to wash their hands for eight hours in a day or reorganize their entire household every day.

 Obsessive-compulsive disorder doesn't go away by itself.
 It can't be controlled by willpower alone.
 People with OCD are trapped in patterns of senseless thoughts and behaviors beyond their control.
 Even after long periods of relative normalcy, obsessive thoughts and compulsive actions may return without apparent cause.